rolftimmermans/strofa/README.md

 addresses are not included in this repository, nor are they recoverable from the compression model.

-Benefits:
+#### Benefits:
-- Commonly used email domains are compressed very efficiently.
-For example:
-  `gmail.com` is compressed to only 12 bits.
+- Commonly used domains are compressed very efficiently: `gmail.com` uses just 12 bits.
-- Many predictable patterns in the username part of an address occur.
+- Predictable patterns in the username part of an address occur.
 They can be compressed by about half.

-Caveats:
+#### Caveats:
 - There may be a strong bias towards Western email addresses.
-- Email addresses should lower case.
+- Email addresses should be lower case.
 Upper case characters are unexpected and a single one takes about 3-4 bytes to encode (although any that follow will use exactly 1 byte).
 - No UTF-8 email addresses are included.
-- The username and the domain parts follow slightly different patterns but the compressor makes no such distinction.
+- The username and the domain parts follow different patterns but the compressor makes no distinction.

 [4]: http://nakedsecurity.sophos.com/2013/11/04/anatomy-of-a-password-disaster-adobes-giant-sized-cryptographic-blunder/